gustavosoaresdev/gustavosoaresdev/README.md

 - 🎓 My Start was Studying JAVA + POO at Udemy Prof Nelio Alves, then I went to the Video JavaScript Course Prof Gustavo Guanabara following                  ProgramadorBR FullStack Prof Igor Oliveira.

-- 📚 Studying Web Fundamentals, Front-end, Back-end and Computer Science.
+- 📚 Studying Web Fundamentals, Front-end.

 - 🙏 Thank GOD so much that I got to know this area! because before I was only wasting time with online games...